The CPlusPlus CHOP allows you to make custom CHOP operators by writing your own plugin using C++.

 Parameters - Load Page

-reinit - When this parameter goes above 1, it will delete the instance of the class created by the plugin, and create a new one.
+reinit - When this parameter is On, it will delete the instance of the class created by the plugin, and create a new one.

 Parameters - Common Page

 timeslice - Turning this on forces the channels to be "Time Sliced".
 A Time Slice is the time between the last cook frame and the current cook frame.

 scope - To determine which channels get affected, some CHOPs use a Scope string on the Common page.

 Sample Rate Match

 srselect - ⊞ - Handle cases where multiple input CHOPs' sample rates are different.
 When Resampling occurs, the curves are interpolated according to the Interpolation Method Option, or "Linear" if the Interpolate Options are not available.

 - Resample At First Input's Rate